schuettc/cdk-create-ami/README.md

 echo "AMI InstanceId: $INSTANCE_ID" >> /home/ec2-user/config.txt
 ```

 This will result in a file: `/home/ec2-user/config.txt` that contains the base instance information.
-This fille will be retained in the AMI.
+This file will be retained in the AMI.

 ```
 AMI Hostname: ec2-54-152-127-245.compute-1.amazonaws.com